ellisonpyon/cs1302-latin-squares/README.md

   perfectly fine.

 * **(10 points) Code Style Guidelines:** You should be consistent with the style aspect of your code in order to promote readability.

-  TODO
+Every `.java` file that you include as part of your submission for this project must be in valid style as defined in the [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide).

-  All of the individual code
-  style guidelines listed below are part of a single non-functional requirement that, like the others, is all or nothing.
+  All of the individual code style guidelines listed in that document are part of this single non-functional requirement.
+Like the other non-functional requirements, this requirement is all or nothing.

 * **In-line Documentation (10 points):** Code blocks should be adequately documented using in-line comments.
 This is especially necessary when a block of code